RinLaboratory/Proxy-Logger/README.md

 This is important within the logs as it marks when the actual player session starts

 All the information thats returned its ordered by timestamp (date and hour) so no need to worry about importing order between outdated logs and most recent ones.

-## Important notice

-SQLite was chosen because it is portable.

-Unfortunately it's very slow, so expect long waiting times when importing A LOT of log files, specially those ones who are very LONG (30k lines).